 The future is here.
 I can do interactive remote demos (IRD) from my shop directly to your internet connected device (computer, tablet, smart phone, etc.).
 You get the best seat in the house to see my demos without having to leave the safety and comfort of your easy chair.
 Also, there is no expense for getting me to your meeting.
 During these sessions, I can host your club for a virtual club meeting over the internet where you can even have show and tell.
 Everyone just connects from their favorite internet connected device.
 It is a great way for clubs to continue to meet during these difficult times.

 Below, are some of the interactive remote demonstrations I can do for your club.
 Please use the contact form here to inquire about schedule and cost.
 First, please watch this short video to see some snippets from a recent demo.

 I’m best known for my basket illusion work.
 I normally do this as a 2 part demo, each part taking about 90 minutes.
-The total run time is 2.5 to 3 hours.
+The total run time is about 3 hours.

 The following description is for the 2 part demo: